soulcourt/eikyusho-extensions/README.md

 # Eikyusho Extensions
-This repository is public template for source extensions that are installable through the Eikyusho application.
+This repository is a public template for source extensions that are installable through the Eikyusho application.